tdurouchoux/dsview_vault/topics/Concept/Secure Aggregation.md

 type: Concept
 ---

-A protocol in federated learning that allows the combination of local models into a global model without revealing individual contributions.
+A technique used in federated learning to combine local models from different users without revealing individual contributions, enhancing privacy.